UTSCC09/project-momentum/README.md

 ### Frontend

 The frontend is developed using Vue.js in Typescript.
 Below is a list of libraries and how they are used to power the frontend:
-Zod: form validation
+- Zod: form validation
-PrimeVue: components and styling, icons (PrimeVue Icons) Anime.js: animated elements
+- PrimeVue: components and styling, icons (PrimeVue Icons)
+- Anime.js: animated elements
-Schedule-X: calendar component
+- Schedule-X: calendar component
-Moment: handling datetime data
+- Moment: handling datetime data
-Pinia: state management
+- Pinia: state management
-Vue-router: routing
+- Vue-router: routing
-Vuedraggable: drag and drop components
+- Vuedraggable: drag and drop components

 Frontend is organized into groups of components including `calendar`, `kanban` and `forms`.
 Forms are reused throughout the application; hence, we decide to separate all the code related to forms to reduce code repetition.
 Components in `calendar` and `kanban` make up the two main views of the application, `Schedule` and `Tasks`, respectively.

 Using the Single File Component structure of Vue, all code logic, stylings and template of each component is encapsulated into one single file.

 Frontend utilizes some state management to avoid cumbersome props exchanging between parents and children, especially if the state information needs to traverse several layers.
 To do this, we use Pinia to manage global state, including user information, calendar information, and WebSocket functionalities.

-The landing page is built with Anime.js to render the animated sphere.

 ### Backend